Section: Industry

 In April 2024, the government announced the introduction of additional relief for limited budget films.
 The rate of relief on films with budgets less than £15 million has been increased to 53% which equates to 39.75% net after tax.

 The Tax Relief is capped at 80% of the core expenditure i.e. even if you have 100% UK-qualifying expenditure, tax relief is only payable on up to 80%.
-However from April 2025 the government has proposed that VFX spend will be immune from the 80% cap and will attract a net rate of relief of 29.25%.
+However in the 2024 Autumn Budget, it was confirmed that from January 1st 2025, the 80% cap restriction on spend eligible for the UK film and HETV tax credits would be removed for the VFX spend only, and that the rate of rebate for VFX would increased to 29.25% net after tax.

 There is no upper limit on the budget of the film/TV project or amount of relief payable within the 80% cap.